mrcoulson/Emergency-Responders-Mapbook/README.md

 ### JPEGs

 The JPEGs folder contains the images required for the project.
 There are two folders: one for index maps and one for the mapbook pages themselves.
 These JPEGs are exported from ArcMap with a Python script.
-Here on GitHub we have only included a subset of the images to be respectful of storage concerns.
+We do not include the images in the mapbookjpegs folder on GitHub because there are so many.
+You can download those from [http://goo.gl/epPrK](http://goo.gl/epPrK).

 ### JS